deckhouse/deckhouse/modules/040-node-manager/docs/FAQ.md

 is accompanied by downtime (disruption).
 Depending on the `disruption` setting for NodeGroup, the node-manager module either automatically allows node updates or requires manual confirmation.

-## How to change CRI for whole cluster?
+## How to change CRI for the whole cluster?
 It is necessary to use the `dhctl` utility to edit the `defaultCRI` parameter in the `cluster-configuration` config.

 Also, this operation can be done with patch: